-There seems to be an amount of confusion surrounding o-ring names and types.
+There seems to be an amount of confusion surrounding o-ring sizing and selection.
 This page has lots of information, especially useful in cases of buying your own seals locally or from the internet.

-Most SAE (non-mectric, aka. decimal) o-rings are listed in a two-number form divided by a slash.
-For example: 12/70, 17/70, 12/90, 15/90, etc. This is refered to as the AS568A standard, or simply AS for short.
-It's the most common method of classifying o-rings in the States.
-The first number is the size of the o-ring, the second number is the durometer, both of which are explained later.
+Most non-mectric "SAE" o-rings are listed in a two-number form divided by a slash (example, 12/70, 17/70, 12/90, 15/90, etc.).
+This is considered the AS568A standard, or simply AS for short, which is the most common method of classifying o-rings in the United States.
+The first number is the size of the o-ring, the second number is the durometer or "hardness" (explained later).

-The first number in the name is the o-ring size.
-This number isn't the actual size by itself, rather it corresponds to a set of pre-defined sizes (below).
-All AS standard o-rings have a "height" of 1/16", meaning the o-ring will be 1/16" high if you lay it down on the table.
-In this situation, the term "width" refers to the diameter of the o-ring cross-section, which is also 1/16" since the ring is a circular o-shape (with a diameter of 1/16").
+The first number in the AS standard designation is the o-ring size.
+This number corresponds to a set of pre-defined sizes listed below.
+All AS standard o-ring sizes that have only two digits have a "height" of 1/16 inch, meaning the o-ring will be 1/16" high if you lay it down on the table.
+Other AS standard sizes are thicker but these are uncommon within the paintball industry.
+The o-rings being symmetrical means their heights and widths will be the same, as measured through a cross-section seen below.